-Wide Area Aerial Dispersant Delivery For many years, we achieved the above using the iconic Hercules L-382 aircraft.
+For many years, we achieved the capabilities using the iconic Hercules L-382 aircraft.
 This provision helped to differentiate OSRL as a truly global Tier 3 oil spill response provider.
 The Hercules remains a highly versatile and effective platform, however they are not as widely available as they once were and with significant increases in maintenance costs and demands elsewhere for the Hercules within the aviation industry, other options were investigated.
-Boeing's triple engine 727 was identified as a suitable alternative due to its high power to weight ratio, cargo capacity, robust design, central engine position and low capital cost.
-Since then, a project to convert two 727s has been underway.
-The successful completion of this jet conversion will mark a global first for both the oil spill response and aviation communities alike.
-The 727 will have the ability to house the Tersus dispersant spray system which has a capacity of 15,000 litres.

-The Boeing 727 clearly expresses our vision statement to "exceed the rapidly evolving needs of Members and associated need for broader response capabilities both in terms of geographical scope and technological span".
+The Boeing 727 and the TERSUS Dispersant Delivery System clearly express our vision statement to "exceed the rapidly evolving needs of Members and associated need for broader response capabilities both in terms of geographical scope and technological span".

 In this way, the specialisms of surveillance, modelling and visualisation are inextricably linked as an integral part of our mission to provide resources to prepare for and respond to oil spills efficiently and effectively on a global basis.